The story so far

 The SE Plan included more housing at Didcot.
 To start with about 3,000 houses were proposed but 1,500 were added when SODC applied for and won ‘Growth Point’ status for Didcot.
 This meant that Didcot was awarded Government money for infrastructure, on condition that even more houses were built.
 VWH and SODC agreed to share the total of about 4,500 houses equally.
 These proposals were opposed by KHR through several consultations and at the EiP on the SE Plan held in 2007.
 The housing plans for Didcot were incorporated in the SE Plan published in May 2009.

 The local councils started to prepare their Local Development Framework Core Strategies (the documents that replaced the old Local Plans) in late 2007.
 SODC adopted their current Local Plan in 2012.
-VWH has been drafting and consulting on its next Local Plan and is about to publish its "submission" version.
+VWH has been drafting and consulting on its next Local Plan and, in November 2014, issued its "publication" version.

 The draft VWH Plans in 2009/2010 included a Harwell Strategic Link Road from the A417 near the Kingswell Restaurant to the A4130 east of the Milton Interchange with the A34 and a Harwell Field Link Road from the A417 to the entrance of the Harwell Science and Innovation Campus on the A4185.
 Unfortunately neither of the two draft versions of the VWH Plan (2013 & 2014) include the Harwell Field Link Road.

 Oxfordshire County Council is continuing to study potential road improvements in the area.
 The current absence of the Harwell Field Link Road threatens Harwell with more traffic on the A417 Reading Road.
-It would appear that the 2014 draft VWH Local Plan is suggesting upgrading the existing Hagbourne Hill road instead.
+It would appear that the publication version of the Local Plan 2013 is proposing upgrading the existing Hagbourne Hill road instead (see the map taken from Figure 5.6a of the Local Plan on the Home Page).’

 Houses to the NE of Didcot